hiperlang/hiperlang.org/README.md

 ## Feedback

-If you've found a bug or typo or want to suggest an improvement, please let us know by [creating an issue](https://github.com/hiperlang/hiperlang.org/issues).
-Thanks! 👋
+If you've found a bug or typo or want to suggest an improvement, please let us know by [creating an issue](https://github.com/hiperlang/hiperlang.org/issues).<br />Thanks! 👋